 - Average Lifespan: 10-12 years

-German Shorthaired Pointer Mix Breed Profile
+German Shorthaired Pointer Mix Dog Breed Information

 A German Shorthaired Pointer Mix is a cross between a German Shorthaired Pointer (GSP) and another dog breed.
 Because a mixed breed can take on any combination of characteristics from one or both parents, it’s important to ask the breeder about the other parent breed in the mix.